Azure/bicep-registry-modules/avm/res/hybrid-compute/machine/extension/README.md

 | [`protectedSettings`](#parameter-protectedsettings) | secureObject | Any object that contains the extension specific protected settings. |
 | [`settings`](#parameter-settings) | object | Any object that contains the extension specific settings. |
 | [`tags`](#parameter-tags) | object | Tags of the resource. |

+### Parameter: `arcMachineName`

+The name of the parent Arc Machine that extension is provisioned for.

+- Required: Yes
+- Type: string

 ### Parameter: `autoUpgradeMinorVersion`